agglayer/aggkit/README.md

 ## Support

-Feel free to [open an issue](https://github.com/0xPolygon/cdk/issues/new) if you have any feature request or bug report.<br />
+Feel free to [open an issue](https://github.com/agglayer/aggkit/issues/new) if you have any feature request or bug report.<br />

 ## License

-Polygon Chain Development Kit
+Polygon AggKit
 Copyright (c) 2024 PT Services DMCC

 This program is free software: you can redistribute it and/or modify